zopefoundation/zc.authorizedotnet/src/zc/authorizedotnet/README.txt

     - voiding: canceling a previous transaction

 Settlement is performed in daily batches.
-The cut-off time for which is specified in the merchant's settings avialable on the Authorize.Net merchant interface.
+The cut-off time for which is specified in the merchant's settings available on the Authorize.Net merchant interface.

 There are many other settings which can be configured via the merchant